Business Intelligence Leaders Prioritizing Initiatives that May Lead to Greater Adoption

-With this landscape, it’s not surprising that business leaders in marketing, operations, HR, and executive teams are turning to business intelligence and analytics platforms at an increasing rate.
+With this landscape, it’s not surprising that business leaders are desperate for changes.
+Marketing, operations, HR, and executive teams are turning to business intelligence and analytics platforms at an increasing rate.
 In fact, The market for business analytics is growing rapidly and is expected to reach $71.1 billion by 2022 growing at a CAGR of 6.9% from 2015 to 2022, according to Stratistics MRC.
-The promise that business analytics makes is to slice through the complexity and offer a platform to access meaningful, actionable data from reports and dashboards.
-The benefits of successfully implementing a business intelligence program are obvious, and those benefits drive the objectives that most business leaders point to for their analytics initiatives:
+The promise that business analytics makes is to slice through the complexity.
+It offers a platform to access meaningful, actionable data from reports and dashboards.
+The benefits of successfully implementing a business intelligence program are obvious.
+Those benefits drive the objectives that most business leaders point to for their analytics initiatives:

 There Is a Paradox in the Business Intelligence Market

 Make business intelligence a necessity, not a luxury: “Employees should be required to dive into data before making any impactful decision Whether it be forecasting hiring numbers or adjusting a product’s pricing, business leaders need to require that there is substantial proof from data that these choices will positively change the business.”

 Promote business intelligence wins from the top down: “A powerful way to encourage the need for business intelligence adoption is to highlight success stories.
 It can make a strong impression on employees if company leaders call out projects that have made significant impacts on key performance indicators because they used business intelligence tools to help inform the project.

 Continuous training: “If employees have a deeper understanding of the tools they are much more likely to use them.
 Not only that, but if employees have an understanding of how to filter data and perform deeper drill downs, and manipulate the data to discover insights that they find useful, they can lean into becoming a data-driven organization.”